Contact Us Today (424) 372-3112

 Contact our law firm to review risks and benefits of accepting a plea offer.

-It should be noted that a guilty or no contest plea is considered you are guilty of the crime and the conviction will be placed on your criminal record.
+It should be noted that a guilty or no-contest plea means you are guilty of the crime, and the conviction will be placed on your criminal record.

-This means you might lose certain rights, such as owning or possessing a firearm.
-It's also possible you will lose you right your legal right to an appeal if you accept a plea bargain.
+This means you might lose certain rights, such as the right to own or possess a firearm.
+You may also lose your right to appeal if you accept a plea bargain.

-Our experienced criminal defense lawyers could potentially negotiate a plea bargain that would allow you to expunge your record after completing your probation.
+Our experienced criminal defense lawyers could potentially negotiate a plea bargain that would allow you to expunge your record after you complete your probation.
+Expungement is a legal process that removes certain criminal convictions from your record, which can have significant benefits for your future employment and housing opportunities.

-This would mean when you complete an application for employment, you won't be required to disclose your conviction.
+This would mean that you won't be required to disclose your conviction when you complete an employment application.

-If you were charged with a crime and need to decide whether to accept a plea offer from the prosecutor, contact our Los Angles criminal defense lawyers to review the details and options.
+If you were charged with a crime and need to decide whether to accept a plea offer from the prosecutor, contact our Los Angeles criminal defense lawyers to review the details and options.

 We can guide you through the risks and benefits of accepting a plea offer.
 Cron, Israels & Stark is a criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 Contact us to discuss your case at (424) 372-3112.